supersuhyeon/Javascript-TodoList-app/README.md

 class TodoList {
   //...codes
   onClickRadioBtn(e) {
-    //when the radio buttons are clicked (ALL,TODO,DONE) const target = e.target;
+    //when the radio buttons are clicked (ALL, TODO, DONE) const target = e.target;
     window.location.href = `#/${target.value.toLowerCase()}`; //If the hash is changed, the init() method from Router class is re-executed.
   }